finkbeiner-lab/LBD-semi-supervised-learning/README.md

 The Prov-GigaPath model consists of a tile encoder, that extracts local patterns at patch level, and a slide encoder, that outputs representations at slide level.
 This model can be used in both tile-level and slide-level tasks.
 When doing inference at the slide level, we recommend following this pipeline: (1) Tile the whole slide into N image tiles, with the coordinates of each tile.
 (2) Get the embeddings for each tile using our tile encoder.
 (3) Pass the N image tile embeddings and their coordinates into the slide encoder, to get slide level representations.

 ## Our Results
-We fine-tune gigapath models on our alpha syn stained whole slide tissue images to distinguish PDD and DLB brains Confusion matrix as follows:
+We fine-tune gigapath models on our alpha syn stained whole slide tissue images to distinguish PDD and DLB brains- Accuracy of 92.3%
+Confusion matrix as follows:
 <p align="center">
     <img src="output/finetuned/run_epoch-30_gc-5_blr-0.005_wd-0.05_ld-0.95_feat-5-11/eval_pretrained_lbd_pat_strat/confusion_matrix.png" width="90%"> <br>